sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 class: center middle

 ## Assumption
-### You are familiar with delivery pipelines for CI/CD
+### You are familiar with delivery pipelines and CI/CD

 ---